 The Increase in Cocaine and Opioid Overdoses

-It was discovered that cocaine and opioid overdoses increased between 2006 and 2015, despite the number of cocaine users declining over that same period of time.
+It was discovered that cocaine and opioid overdoses increased between 2006 and 2015, despite the number of cocaine users declining.
 This indicates that they are more like additional opioid deaths who also used cocaine, rather than the other way around, as there has also been a long upward trend of poly-drug users.
 Mixing multiple substances in such a fashion makes overdoses more likely to happen as well.

 Should You Enroll in A Rehab Center?

 Is it necessary to enroll in a rehab center if you are addicted to opioids and cocaine combinations?
 The answer is yes!
 This is because these are dangerous drug combinations that could lead to death, not to mention the emotional, financial, and even physical drain experienced.

 Therefore, enrolling in a recovery facility helps you interact with highly trained professionals who guide you on coping tactics for whenever you get the urge to consume a dangerous drug combination.
 What’s more, you get to interact with people going through the same experience as you are; therefore, you get support to put an end to your drug addiction.